Elasticity Detection: A Building Block for Internet Congestion Control: Visualizing NimbusCC

-Vegas suffers from low throughput in the presence of elastic cross-traffic, as it reduces its sending rate in the presence of large delays.
-Compound ramps up its rate quickly whenever it detects low delays, but behaves like TCP Reno otherwise.
-Consequently, it attains lower than its fair-share rate in the presence of Cubic flows, and suffers from high delays even with inelastic cross-traffic.
+Vegas suffers from low throughput in the presence of elastic cross-traffic as it reacts to packet delays.
+Compound ramps up its rate quickly when it detects low delays, but behaves like TCP Reno otherwise.
+Hence, it attains slightly lower than its fair-share rate in the presence of Cubic flows, and suffers from high delays even with inelastic cross-traffic.

-Copa mostly uses the correct mode but it has frequent incorrect mode switches.
-This increases variability and causes Copa to lose throughput (55 Mbit/s versus 68 Mbit/s for Nimbus) and occasionally suffer high delay fluctuations in the inelastic periods.
-Against Cubic flows, Copa achieves lower throughput than its fair share mainly because it emulates Reno.

-PCC optimizes delivery rates using an online objective function, but this local optimization results in {\em }significant unfairness to TCP cross-traffic as well as high queuing delays.
+Unlike Nimbus, Copa uses instantaneous measurements for mode-switching, and is vulnerable to the variations in cross traffic.
+As a result, while Copa generally uses the correct mode it frequently switches mode unnecessarily; Copa makes 28 switching errors in the elastic region, while \name{}CC only switches once.
+In the elastic period, Copa's frequent mode switches lower its throughput (14 Mbit/s) compared to \name{}CC (27.5 Mbit/s) and fair-share rate (\eg see 100--120 s).
+Further, by draining queues periodically, Copa incurs minor underutilization against inelastic traffic (\eg 140--160 s).